scottspace/scottspace.github.io/_posts/2018-09-24-ai-in-real-life-stanford.md

 thumb: /img/ai_in_real_life.png
 ---

-Karen Matthys and I had an idea.
+Karen Matthys of Stanford's Institute for Computational Mathematics and Engineering (ICME) and I had an idea.
 We wanted to host a neutral forum where government, industry and academia could come together to discuss issues in deploying AI in real life scenarios.
 Thanks to some funding from Google, we put together our inaugural speaker series as a graduate level course.
 Students and visitors packed the auditorium!
-We were delighted with the outcome.
+We were delighted with the outcome, as well as the incredible speakers.

-Here's the blurb we used to advertise the series:
+Here's the blurb we used to advertise the [series](https://icme.stanford.edu/artificial-intelligence-ai-real-life-seminar-series):

 This new series of seminars, called "AI in Real Life," features leaders from industry and academia sharing insights into the world of artificial intelligence.
 Each week,